The Tenth Annual URS

 Poster Presenter Guidelines

-- Posters: Standard poster sizes are 4’ w x 3’ h.
+- Posters: Posters cannot exceed 4’ w x 3’ h.
+Posters that are larger than the specified size risk not being displayed.
 Tech services in the library will print posters.
-Go to http://library.shsu.edu/services/techshop.html for more information (NOTE: plan to submit your poster to be printed 2 weeks prior to the URS, regardless of what the website says).
-Also note that there is a fee for poster printing: the URS, unfortunately, cannot help with costs, but check with your advisor or department: they may be able to find money to help cover costs.
+Go to http://library.shsu.edu/services/techshop.html for more information.
+Plan to submit your poster to be printed 2 weeks prior to the URS.
+Also note that there is a fee for poster printing.
+The URS does not help with poster costs, but check with your advisor or department to see if they offer funding.

-- Moderators: each poster will be evaluated by a moderator, a faculty member who has generously offered to evaluate your presentation and give feedback on what you are doing effectively and what you can improve upon.
+- Moderators: Each poster will be evaluated by a faculty moderator.
+They will evaluate your presentation and give feedback on what you are doing effectively and what you can improve upon.
 It is an informal assessment and is intended to be constructive and helpful.
-The moderators will give you a form at the end of the poster session.
+The moderators will give you an evaluation form at the end of the poster session.

-- Remain at your poster during the entire poster session: your posters will be on display for the duration of the conference, but you are free to attend the sessions throughout the day.
+- Remain at your poster during the entire poster session: Your posters will be on display for the duration of the conference, but you are free to attend the oral-media sessions throughout the day.

 - Poster Pick-Up: You may get your posters after the closing ceremony.
-DO NOT pack up after the poster session is over.
-Again, it reflects poorly on you as a professional.
+DO NOT pack up after the poster session is over, as it reflects poorly on you as a professional.